TahaCoder43/mutawwir-blog/README.md

 # Seemless lines
 add a seemless section with lines as seperators, each with heading, text and simple illustrative picture to tell what it's about

-This section to lead to my neural nexus institute, work, and usage of various linux related info
+This section to lead to my freelancing, neural nexus institute , and usage of various linux related info

 make an illustration for the seamless section above that represents a laptop with window manager, with island style topbar, and tilling WM look.
 This should be for linux related info